docs/svelte/01-introduction/01-overview.md

 ```

-> [!NOTE] Cleanup only works when function is returned synchronously (not with async functions).
+> [!NOTE] Cleanup only works when function synchronously returns a value (not with async functions).

 ## `onDestroy`